adnansyed101/revive-client/README.md

 ## [Revive & Rewire](https://reviverewire.web.app/)

-A repairing servive website.
+A repairing service website.
 Bring your technologies here and we will revive it.
 A user can create service.
 Other users can book those services.

 ### Technologies Used:
 ---